A randomized multi-index sequential Monte Carlo method: Motivating problems

 The log Gaussian Cox (LGC) model assumes the observations are distributed according to a spatially inhomogeneous Poisson point process with intensity function given by $\Lambda$.
 The likelihood of observing $\mathsf{Z}=\{z_1,\dots,z_n\}$ under the LGC model is \cite{moller1998log,murray2010elliptical,law2022multi,cai2022multi}

 This construction has an elegant simplicity, which is flexible and convenient due to the underlying Gaussian process.
 Some example applications are presented in \cite{diggle2013spatial}.

 We consider a dataset comprised of the location of $n=126$ Scots pine saplings in a natural forest in Finland \cite{moller1998log}, denoted $z_1,...,z_n \in [0,1]^2$.
 This is modeled with both LGC, following \cite{heng2020controlled}, and LGP, following \cite{tokdar2007posterior}.
-The prior is defined in terms of a KL-expansion as follows, for $z \in [0,2]^2$,
+The prior is defined in terms of a KL-expansion with a suitable parameter $\theta = (\theta_1,\theta_2,\theta_3)$ as follows, for $z \in [0,2]^2$,

 where $\cC\cN(0,1)$ denotes a standard complex normal distribution, $\xi_{k}^{*}$ is the complex conjugate of $\xi_{k}$, $\phi_{k}(z) \propto \exp[\pi i z \cdot k]$ are Fourier series basis functions (with $i=\sqrt{-1}$) and